-Why Listen to Plants? is a program of talks, workshops and performances presented by Liquid Architecture and Design Hub.
+Why Listen to Plants? was a program of talks, workshops and performances presented by Liquid Architecture and Design Hub Gallery.

 Plants know worlds, they contain worlds and they make worlds

-Why Listen to Plants? is curated by Danni Zuvela, co-presented by Liquid Architecture and RMIT Design Hub.
+Why Listen to Plants? was curated by Danni Zuvela, co-presented by Liquid Architecture and RMIT Design Hub Gallery.

 Why Listen to Bees?
 Artist camp is a collaboration with Milkwood Permaculture.

 Image: Keelan O'Hehir, HYDRANGEA (Holly Childs and J. G. Biberkopf)